course-details-portlet

 • perform a peer review of student assignments.

-• being able to write academic paper within the topic of regulations and digital models
+• being able to write academic paper within relevant topics to their own specialization

 • discuss and present advanced academic material and own work in a professional manner.